 The Supplemental Nutrition Assistance Program (SNAP) is the nation’s largest anti-hunger program.
 It provides low-income families with an EBT card that can be used, like a debit card, to buy food at grocery stores and farmers markets.
 We’re working to connect people who need this important program.
-You can help protect hunger solutions by becoming a SNAP Access Partner.
+Help us eliminate hunger in Tennessee by becoming a SNAP Access Partner.